 WHISTLE BLOWER POLICY/ VIGIL MECHANISM

-Your Company has adopted a Whistle Blower Policy pursuant to which the Whistle Blowercan raise concerns relating to Reportable Matters fas defined in the policy) such asunethical behaviour breach of Code of Conduct actual or suspected fraud ethics policyany other malpractice impropriety or wrongdoings illegality non-compliance of any lawand retaliation against the Directors and employees etc. Further the mechanism adoptedby your Company encourages the Whistle Blower to report genuine concerns or grievancesprovides adequate safeguards against victimization of Whistle Blower who avail of suchmechanism and also provides for direct access to the Chairman of the Audit Committee inexceptional circumstances.
-The functioning of the Vigil Mechanism is reviewed by the AuditCommittee from time to time.
+The Company has adopted a Whistle Blower Policy and established the necessary VigilMechanism which is in line with the Regulation 22 of the Listing Regulations and Section177 of the Act.
+Pursuant to the Policy the Whistle Blower can raise concerns relating toReportable Matters (as defined in the Policy) such as unethical behavior breach of Codeof Conduct or Ethics Policy actual or suspected fraud any other malpractice improprietyor wrongdoings illegality non-compliance of legal and regulatory requirementsretaliation against the Directors & Employees and instances of leakage of/suspectedleakage of Unpublished Price Sensitive Information of the Company etc. Further themechanism adopted by the Company encourages the Whistle Blower to report genuine concernsor grievances to the Audit Committee and provides for adequate safeguards againstvictimization of Whistle Blower who avail of such mechanism and also provides for directaccess to the Chairman of the Audit Committee in appropriate or exceptional cases.
+TheAudit Committee oversees the functioning of the same.
+The Whistle Blower Policy is hostedon the Company's website http://www.allcargologistics.com/investors/investorservices/corporatepolicies

 During the year under review the Company has not received any complaint through VigilMechanism.
-None of the Whistle Blowers have been denied access to the Audit Committee ofthe Board.
-The Whistle Blower Policy is available in the section of Investor Relations onthe website of the Company(www.allcargologistics.com/investors#investor-corporate-policies).
+It is affirmed that no personnel of the Company was denied access to theChairman of the Audit Committee.

 RISK MANAGEMENT POLICY